 Mini quadcopters are also recommended for newbies adult pilots as an affordable way to learn and practice how to fly a quadcopter.

-This year I already reviewed few other mini quadcopters so I know mostly what I can expect from such a toy.
+This year I already reviewed a few other mini quadcopters so I know mostly what I can expect from such a toy.
 Anyhow, I shall see, maybe this Eachine E10C is hiding some pleasant surprises 🙂

 Eachine E10C Mini review

-Although the package arrived very quickly into my country (14 days), but being very busy with other quadcopter reviews I picked it up from the postal office only ~30 days from the dispatch (sorry James for the delay).
+Although the package arrived very quickly in my country (14 days), but being very busy with other quadcopter reviews I picked it up from the postal office only ~30 days from the dispatch (sorry James for the delay).

 The box is surprisingly small taken into consideration that the E10C is delivered with a physical remote controller, unlike the CX-10W (which requires a smartphone to control it).

-Inside the box I found the following too (in addition to the tiny drone and its transmitter): a complete set of spare propellers, USB charging cable and user manual.
+Inside the box, I found the following too (in addition to the tiny drone and its transmitter): a complete set of spare propellers, USB charging cable, and user manual.
 If you are over 40th, like me, you will need to put on some glasses to read the instructions which are printed super-tiny.

 Eachine E10C review – Transmitter

 The remote controller, with the size of only 11 x 7 cm, may look a little small even in my son’s hand but all the controls can be easily accessed even by adults.
-By pressing the throttle stick as a button, the speed rates can be switched between 3 values according the pilot’s flight skills (low, medium and high).
+By pressing the throttle stick as a button, the speed rates can be switched between 3 values according to the pilot’s flight skills (low, medium, and high).
 The speed rate setting is confirmed with beeps (1, 2 respectively 3).
 By pressing in the same way the right control stick can be activated the auto 3D flip mode.